-While average account balances continued an impressive rise over the past decade, the monthly averages have recovered their steady growth since a dip in the spring of 2020.
+While average account balances continued an impressive rise over the past decade, the monthly averages took a serious dip in 2022.

 As you can see in the charts below, average monthly balances fluctuated a bit at the end of 2018 and into early 2019, dipping from the mid-$140,000s to $132k and $141k for FERS and CSRS participants respectively.
 (Place your mouse over the bars to see the actual figures.)
 The dip was a bit more pronounced for FERS than for CSRS participants, which was probably due to FERS accounts being more heavily invested in the stock funds and later-maturing L Funds rather than the bond funds.

 While posted FRTIB figures are unfortunately somewhat dated as of this writing, the figures (and general market trends since then) tend to indicate a steady, upwards rise in balances, as demonstrated in the monthly returns.

 An interesting trend in BRS average account balances appears in the bottom chart: average account balances for both regular and Roth accounts actually trended downward from the beginning of 2018, only recovering by spring 2021.

 This is probably due to two factors.
 Some longer-serving military participants probably elected to transition to BRS when it first accepted enrollees.
 They probably had relatively larger amounts that, when transferred to the new BRS accounts, skewed the averages higher at the outset.

 But the explosive growth in BRS participation since January 2018 - from essentially zero to close to about one million now - means that the newer participants, with very low account holdings (and don’t worry, it will grow!), have most likely pushed the averages down steadily since then.